kaunkrishna/clean-spotify/README.md

 ### WHY THIS EXISTS?

-Spotify Web is powerful, but cluttered, and often distracting.
+Spotify Web is powerful, but cluttered, and often distracting.<br>
 This project removes distractions and keeps only what matters: **YOUR MUSIC.**
 <br>
 <br>